MikaelSlevinsky/FastTransforms/README.md

 ## Installation Notes

-Generically, the library makes use of OpenBLAS and FFTW3, which are easily installed via package managers such as Homebrew or apt-get.
+Generically, the library makes use of OpenBLAS and FFTW3, which are easily installed via package managers such as Homebrew, apt-get, or vcpkg.
 When `FastTransforms` is compiled with OpenMP, the environment variable that controls multithreading is `OMP_NUM_THREADS`.

 ### macOS